socnetv/app/README.md

 Author: Dimitris V. Kalamaras
 Blog:   https://dimitris.apeiro.gr

-SocNetV is a cross-platform application, developed in C++ and Qt5.
-Qt is an open source software development platform published under the GPL.
+SocNetV is a cross-platform application developed in C++ and Qt5, an open source software development platform published under the GPL.

 This means you can compile and run SocNetV on any Operating System supported by Qt.
 See available packages and installation instructions below.